System-level developer @ Cossack Labs

 - Understanding of the modern development ecosystem: CI/CD, automated testing, feature flags, etc.

-- Hardcore team: smart people to learn from, great people to build with.
+- Friendly and experienced team: smart people to learn from, great people to build with.
+Each of us is unique, we value and support each other.

 - Trust: schedule, reporting, bureaucracy is kept at reasonable minimum.
 We hire smart people and trust them to do the right thing.
 When things go wrong, we help rather than punish.